RS2007/Lisp-compiler/notes.md

 - Have to push value to stack(local storage), cause llvm does'nt allow multiple assignment
 - alloca instruction, store and load

+### Printing error

+- [ ] support for array of SExpr in the function body
+- [ ] Parser is extremely shady, fix parser
+  - [ ] The `parseFunctionBody` method on the parser is extremely shady(poor implementation) , need to fix it
+  - [ ] Fix other shabby parts of the code, add good asserts and code comments and unit tests